markkaylor/plugin-migration-guide/guide.md

     ```

     - [ ]  Create an index file for `server/content-types` and export all content-types
+    - [ ]  Make sure the key for your Content-Types matches the singular name on the Content-Type’s schema.json info object.

+    ```json
+    // server/content-types/content-type-a/schema.json

+    "info": {
+    	singularName: 'content-type-a', // kebab-case required
+    	pluralName: 'content-type-as', // kebab-case required
+    	displayName: 'Content-Type A',
+    	name: 'Content-Type A',
+    };
+    ```

     ```jsx
     // server/content-types/index.js
     'use strict'

-    const contentTypeA = require('./contentTypeA')
+    const contentTypeA = require('./content-type-a')
-    const contentTypeB = require('./contentTypeB')
+    const contentTypeB = require('./content-type-b')

     module.exports = {
-    	contentTypeA,
+    	"content-type-a": contentTypeA,
-    	contentTypeB
+    	"content-type-b": contentTypeB
     }
     ```

+**Entry Files**

-- [ ]  Create the backend entry file at the root of your plugin: `strapi-server.js` and require all necessary files for your plugin.
+- [ ]  Create the server entry file at the root of your plugin: `strapi-server.js` and require all necessary files for your plugin.
 For example:

 ```jsx
 // strapi-server.js